erdemefe07/vue-async-tree/README.md

     return item.type === "folder";
   }

-  async function fetchData(item) {
+  //runs when item is expandable or item's children key is not array async function fetchData(item) {
     // item is Proxy so can edit as you want
     //  {